Vintage Christmas Candy

 Oh my goodness, I’m dying to update this post where I share several of my family’s Old-Fashioned Vintage Christmas Candy recipes and those from a good friend!
 Many of these recipes are well over 70 years old, so I had to modify the margarine to butter and make a few other minor changes to some of them.

-It is so fun to dig through my mom’s recipes, and those from my friend, Leanne.
+Digging through my mom’s recipes and those from my friend, Leanne, is fun.
 I met Leanne through my blog, and I sincerely wish we were neighbors because we chat online like we have known each other for years.
 Plus, we share ideas for preparedness.
 Thank you, Leanne!!

 New Christmas Traditions

-This year’s Christmas decorations, special food treats, and the overall celebration will be much different for Mark and me.
 We’ve moved back to Northern Utah and will spend the holidays with our dear family and friends.
-We’ve missed them so much, it will be good to get back together now, and for all future special holidays and other special activities.
+We’ve missed them so much, and it will be good to get back together now and for all future special holidays and other special activities.

-I hope you find the following recipes as fun to make and eat as our family does.
-As you make them, be sure you take stock of what is needed, how many ingredients you have readily available, and which ones you had to make a special trip to the store to buy so you could complete the recipe.
+I hope you find the following recipes as fun to make and eat as our family.
+As you make them, be sure to take stock of what is needed, how many ingredients you have readily available, and which ones you had to make a special trip to the store to buy so you could complete the recipe.
 It’s a great time to evaluate your pantry inventory and replenish what is missing.
-That’s all part of being prepared, not just for the holidays, but for emergencies too.
+That’s all part of being prepared, not just for the holidays but for emergencies, too.

 Kitchen Items You May Need: